Nanolx/NanoDroid/README.md

   * either pre-patched with signature spoofing support or **deoxeded** so you can patch yourself (instructions follow)
 * install desired Kernel (if any)
 * install **Magisk**
+  * recommended, but not required
+  * if ** Magisk** is installed, NanoMod will be installed as Magisk-Module, else it will install into `/system` directly
 * install **NanoMod**
   * for **microG** to work, your ROM needs to have fake signature spoofing enabled (or a **deodexed** ROM to patch yourself)
   * to achieve that either